DaftLimmy-zz/TwitchPopups/README.md

 ## COMMAND LIST

 - !alert: will display whatever text comes after the !alert command
+- !alert-silent: same as !alert with no sounds
 - !spotlight [@username]: will display the chat of the specified user from that point on
 - !delete: will delete the popup